ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 SPKI (SubjectPublicKeyInfo).
 The measured values for the SPKI of the respective keys are different.

 To that end, in this specification, the claims are organized as collections where each claim is the association of a claim type with the measured value.
-The collections, in turn, are organized by entities.
-An entity represents one of the elements that is observed in the Target Environment.
+The collections, in turn, are organized by "elements".
+An element represents a logical portion of the Target Environment that is observed by the Attesting Environment.

-Thus, an entity is associated with a collection of claims.
+Thus, an element is associated with a collection of claims.
 Each claim is the association of a claim type with a measured value.

-The grouping of claims into entities facilitates the comprehension of a large addressable space into elements recognizable by the user.
+The grouping of claims into elements facilitates the comprehension of a large addressable space into portions recognizable by the user.
 More importantly, it curtails the produced Evidence to portions of the Target Environment that relate to the needs of the Verifier.
 See {{sec-cons-privacy}}.